jhardyy/WebsiteCoursework/README.md

 ![Rough Mobile Design](/Images/Readme1.jpg)

 Below is the rough and simple sketch of the desktop version of the website for bigger screens.
-The breakpoints will change how certain elements look to make them fit the webpage better.
+Everything is much bigger in the desktop version and the breakpoints will change how certain elements look to make them fit the webpage better.

 ![Rough Desktop Design](/Images/Readme2.jpg)